best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Because of the vented tube system, Tommee Tippee bottles have more parts.

-You’ll need to wash each piece carefully.
-It works well, but can feel fiddly when you’re tired.
+You’ll need to wash each piece carefully and it works well, but can feel “too much” when you’re exhausted.

 Philips Avent

-Philips Avent bottles have fewer parts, which makes cleaning much quicker.
+Philips Avent bottles have fewer parts, which makes cleaning quicker.

-Less time washing means more energy for cuddles – or a coffee break.
+Less time washing means more time and energy for you.

 Winner: Philips Avent